What is Material Handling? Principles, Benefits & Equipment

 10 Material Handling Principles to Streamline Your Operations

 6. Space Utilization: Organize your warehouse to maximize your available warehouse space.
-You can ensure your warehouse is organized by clearing warehouse aisles from clutter, stacking inventory to utilize vertical height and grouping products in the same category.
+You can ensure your warehouse is organized by clearing warehouse aisles of clutter, stacking inventory to utilize vertical height and grouping products in the same category.

 How Modula’s Solutions Contribute To A Seamless Material Handling Process

 At Modula, we take material handling to the next level using the most advanced automated storage and retrieval systems.
-Our automated solutions boost accuracy and productivity, improve employee safety and reduce storage space requirements.

 Modula Vertical Lift Modules